Quantum Link Homology via Trace Functor I: Khovanov Homology

 introduced first by Bar-Natan \cite{Cob}. \end{theorem}

-Let \fntPosCr, \fntNegCr, \fntNoCr, and \fntHorRes\ be link diagrams, which are the~same except a~small disk, in which they look as indicated by the~pictures.
-Because the~formal Khovanov bracket categorifies the~Jones polynomial \cite{Cob}, it is natural to expect the~existence of exact sequences connecting the~formal brackets of the~four diagrams, lifting the~Jones relation.
-The~sequences were first observed by Viro \cite{Viro} for knots in $\R^3$, and his construction immediately translates to the~general setting.
+Let \fntPosCr, \fntNegCr, \fntNoCr, and \fntHorRes\ be tangle diagrams that coincide everywhere except a~small disk, in which they look as indicated by the~pictures.
+It follows from the~construction that the~formal brackets of the~first two diagrams are mapping cones of chain maps between the~formal complexes of the~other two diagrams.